borgbase/vorta/README.md

 - Works with any local or remote Borg repo.
 Try [BorgBase](https://www.borgbase.com) for advanced features like append-only repositories and monitoring.
 - Repo keys are securely stored in macOS Keychain, SecretService or KWallet.
 Create SSH keys directly from the GUI.
 - Manage multiple backup profiles with different source folders, destinations and settings.
 - Flexible scheduling for automatic background backups.
-Only allow on certain Wifis.
+Only allow on certain WiFis.
 - Restore files from mounts or using the built-in backup browser.

 ## Installation and Download